ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 - Cosmetic UI panel shows when player enters the trigger.
 - Buttons and panels update when clicking on them.
 - Clicking the **Close** button closes the UI.
-- Camera override is cleared, and player can move.
+- Camera override is cleared and transitions back to the default camera.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">